UmarJavaid56/Hack-Computer/README.md

 Format:
 - dest=comp;jump
-- Either dest or jump can be empty, leading to formats like dest=comp or comp;jump.
 - dest specifies where to store the result.
 - comp specifies the computation to perform.
 - jump specifies the branching condition.